fabiolnh/architecture/README.md

     - Good project patterns, development and good practices
     - Clarify of the software impact in the company
     - Make decisions with confidence

 ## Architecture VS Design
+  - Architecture: Global Scope, High Level (components, abstractions, etc)
+  - Design: Local Scope (class responsibilities, patterns, etc)
+  - Both go together.
+There is a discussion of what each one means.

+## Sustainability
+  - Software is expensive
+  - Software has to be paid in long term
+  - Software needs to follow the business evolution
+  - The solution needs to be architected

+## Pillars
+  - Structure
+  - Easy evolution to attend requirement business
+  - Components
+  - Systems relationship
+  - Governance (patterns, rules, documentation, definitions, languages, protocols, systems to communicate)
+    * If someone goes away from the company, the project cannot finish

+## Architectural Requirements
+  - Performance
+  - Data storage
+  - Scalability
+  - Security
+  - Legal (ex: LGPD)
+  - Audit
+  - Marketing

+## Features
+  -